 HMA! doesn’t have the highest number of guides and troubleshooting articles, but they do cover a lot of the more important topics.
 There are also community forums with lots of threads on general VPN usage or issues specific to different versions of the app.

 If that has failed to get your issues taken care of – get in touch with HMA support staff by creating a support ticket or via the 24/7 live chat function.
-The word on the street is that the chat is very responsive, although not necessarily capable of dealing with the most complex issues.
-Unfortunately, we are neither able to confirm nor deny this after getting a message “Sorry, we aren’t online at the moment.” more than a few times in a row.
+Unfortunately, we didn’t have a good experience with this since getting the message “Sorry, we aren’t online at the moment.” more than a few times in a row.

-What else should you be seeking elsewhere?
-Clarity about the refund policy.
-There is a 7-day free trial, after which you will be automatically charged $83.88 for a 12-month plan because you have to leave your credit card details before downloading the client.
-There’s also a 30-day money back guarantee, but it doesn’t say if it applies after the 7-day trial.
-It comes with even more strings attached, though.
-HMA will limit your bandwidth, and apparently, it’s better not to overstep that boundary (or you’re not getting your money back).
-That is a very sneaky and desperate move.
+This is a very sneaky and desperate move.
 In their Support page, updated July 2018, they state there are no bandwidth, speed, or (re)connect limitations whatsoever.
 Yet in their April 1, 2018 article “How to apply for a refund”, it’s clearly stated that you will not get your money’s worth if you used 10 GB or more of bandwidth, or had 100 or more sessions.
-Seems like a really bad April’s Fool joke to us, if you ask.

 Bottom line of our HideMyAss Review